awsdocs/amazon-workspaces-administration-guide/doc_source/cross-region-redirection.md

 ## Prerequisites<a name="cross-region-redirection-prerequisites"></a>
 + You must own and register the domain that you want to use as the FQDN in your connection aliases\.
 If you're not already using another domain registrar, you can use Amazon Route 53 to register your domain\.
 For more information, see [ Registering domain names using Amazon Route 53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/registrar.html) in the *Amazon Route 53 Developer Guide*\.
 **Important**
-You must have all necessary rights to use any domain name that you use in conjunction with Amazon WorkSpaces\.
+You must have all necessary rights to use any domain name that you use in conjunction with Amazon Workspaces\.
 You agree that the domain name does not violate or infringe on the legal rights of any third party or otherwise violate applicable law\.

   The total length of your domain name can't exceed 255 characters\.
 For more information about domain names, see [ DNS domain name format](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/DomainNameFormat.html) in the *Amazon Route 53 Developer Guide*\.